SlimeVR/SlimeVR-Rust/skeletal_model/README.md

 There may still be a chance that this can be integrated into the official server behind some compilation/feature flags.
 It might instead get ported by others to Java.
 Regardless, we add some features that don't exist in the official model and hope that this will help the VR community as a whole.
-Also, we plan on making a TypeScript version of the SlimeVR server that will directly build on our work here.
+Also, integration with the official server is not necessary for this code to be useful, as we plan on implementing a version of the SlimeVR server in TypeScript that will directly build on our work here.